Convert RAW to JPM

 The RAW file extension, standing for "Raw Image Data File", is used to store unprocessed image data captured by digital cameras or scanners.
 This format preserves the highest level of detail and dynamic range, allowing for extensive post-processing without quality loss.
 Originating in the early days of digital photography, RAW files have become essential for professional photographers and graphic designers who require maximum control over image adjustments such as exposure, white balance, and color correction.
 The format's ability to retain all sensor data makes it invaluable for producing high-quality, editable images.

-Wait for the converter to finish and download your JPM image.
+Wait for the converter to finalize, then access your JPM image.